linux-system-roles/tox-lsr/README.md

 ```
 This shows that the `--lsr-enable` flag is available.

+### Molecule and Ansible Version Support

+tox-lsr 2.0 and later use molecule v3, which support Ansible 2.8 and later.
+If
+for some reason you need to support Ansible 2.7 or earlier, use tox-lsr 1.x.

 ## Example tox.ini

 The following is an example of a `tox.ini` from the kernel_settings role: